 Businesses, museums, galleries and attractions in Dublin have taken a further step to re-open in line with phase three of the Government’s Roadmap for Reopening Society and Business.
-Hotels, cafes, restaurants, hairdressers, salons, gyms and pubs which serve food are amongst the businesses re-opening from Monday, 29th June.
+Hotels, cafés, restaurants, hairdressers, salons, gyms and pubs which serve food are amongst the businesses that have re-opened.
+The Government has announced that face coverings must now be worn in all shops, retail settings and shopping centres.
 Here’s our FAQs for getting the most out of a trip to town:

 Can I take public transport to the city?

 Yep, but if you can walk or cycle, please do.
 If you’re taking public transport, please be mindful of not travelling at peak times, as we need to leave capacity for essential workers.
 A cloth face covering is mandatory.

 Does social distancing still apply?